The Art: VOUP

 For two years, after September 11, 2001, Ehsan was tormented by visual nightmares.
 They continued throughout the days.
 One night, the visions of darkness were replaced by a vivid dream for him to become a “Seeker of Peace”.
 His new journey was ready to start.

 Seeking Peace?
 So many roads appeared.
 He eliminated the roads to WHY, and focused on the roads to HOW.
 Is there a road to achieve world peace?
 Yes.
 He saw it.
-Charity spread around the globe to feed, shelter and teach wellness will bring a unity in purpose; the care of each other.
+Unity, Love, Charity spread around the globe to serve, give, feed, shelter and teach wellness will bring a unity in purpose; the care of each other.
 With that unity and in that harmony, the foundation for peace is laid.
-As the acts of charity continue, the peace sustains and grows.
-In that peace, everlasting love is shared and charity sustains forever.

 Now, he could begin to express his message through his art.
 He would create a series of 2000 abstract paintings, symbolizing the millennium.
 Together they would demonstrate a vision of Unity and Peace.